 April 1, 2016, marks the 31st anniversary of the National Archives independence.
 Today’s post come from Kaitlin Errickson of the National Archives History Office.
 The National Archives has a turbulent history.
 First, the historical community had to fight for years and years to establish a National Archives.
 Then Congress passed legislation authorizing an independent National … Continue reading An Independent National Archives

-The National Archives History Office continues to celebrate women's history month.
+The National Archives History Office continues to celebrate Women's History Month.
 Today's post comes from Kirsten Dillon.
 Claudine Weiher, former Deputy Archivist, was born Claudine Jackson on November 24, 1941, in Kansas City, MO.
-Weiher came to the National Archives in 1966, where she certainly left her mark.
-Weiher was trained as a historian and … Continue reading Claudine Weiher: The Fight for Independence
+Dr. James B. Rhoads presents an award to Claudine Weiher, Planning and Analysis Branch, Office of the Executive Director.
+She was … Continue reading Claudine Weiher: The Fight for Independence

 President Franklin D. Roosevelt signed legislation establishing the National Archives as an independent agency on June 19, 1934, which is our agency's official "birthday."
 But, we also celebrate April 1, 1985, as our "other birthday."
 Why?
 Read on.
 Although the National Archives was created as an independent agency, Congress transferred it to the newly created General … Continue reading Happy “Other” Birthday, National Archives!